clarencecastillo/NTUOSS-Ionic3Workshop/README.md

 ```

 Finally, add the module declaration files for both pages.
-Go ahead and the files `home.module.ts` and `tabs.module.ts` to their respective page directories.
+Copy the files `home.module.ts` and `tabs.module.ts` to their respective page directories.

 You'll notice that once you go *lazy*, you'll be referencing pages as strings as opposed to actual identifiers.
 Ionic circumvents the default *eager loading* pattern by Angular by using some kind of magic trick they've written in the `IonicPage` decorator which is something not so important to know right now.